 Avalon is the regional state-recognized, -funded and -accredited agency for domestic violence and sexual assault, including rape and human trafficking.

 The professional staff of Avalon Center includes six credentialed counselors, including a dedicated children's counselor and a high-risk counselor specifically for rape and human trafficking survivors.
 The Avalon Center campus houses about 50 people and provides onsite professional counseling and life skills education.
+Through the Outreach Office, Avalon Center provides programs for youth and adults including individual and group counseling, and supervised visitation and custody exchange.

 Avalon Center works to end domestic and sexual violence by breaking the cycle of abuse through prevention, education, shelter and support services in the Williamsburg area.